leezheee83/Solutions-of-leetcode-hot-problems-/LeetCodeNote.md

         char digit = digits[curIndex];
         // tranvers all letters of the digit represented for(auto& letter: mp[digit]){
-            // 2. make choice in the backTracking tree for combination combination.push_back(letter);
+            // 2. make choice in the Dicition tree for combination combination.push_back(letter);
             // 3. backTrack to next level of the tree backTrack(digits,curIndex + 1,mp);